About This Drug

 - Use an electric shaver instead of a razor.

-- Cytokine release syndrome may happen for 24 hours after your infusion.
+- Cytokine release syndrome may happen after your infusion.
 If this happens, call 911 for emergency care.

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.